-我的第一篇 single author 的跨國研究刊登在 Science and Engineering Ethics（JSEE）了，歡迎指教！JSEE 是許多科學倫理（scientific ethics）領域的學者，發表其研究著作的首選目標期刊。我們在耕耘學術倫理教育多年後，近年開始嘗試投稿到 JSEE 這本頂尖刊物；很榮幸去年有第一篇論文刊登。惟當初沒想到的是，今年就能有第二篇著作！
+我的第一篇跨國研究刊登在 Science and Engineering Ethics（JSEE）了，歡迎指教！JSEE 是許多科學倫理（scientific ethics）領域的學者，發表其研究著作的首選目標期刊。我們在耕耘學術倫理教育多年後，近年開始嘗試投稿到 JSEE 這本頂尖刊物；很榮幸去年有第一篇論文刊登，當初也沒想到今年就能有第二篇著作！

-My new article has been published in Science and Engineering Ethics.
-In this piece, I discussed how cross-research system students might view responsible conduct of research (RCR) in different ways and the utility of applying two-tier tests in RCR instruction.
+My new research article has been published in Science and Engineering Ethics.
+In this piece, I explored how cross-research system students might view responsible conduct of research (RCR) in different ways.
+I also discussed the utility of applying diagnostic assessments (the tests in a two-tier format particularly) in RCR instruction.

 AUTHORS | Sophia Jui-An Pan